BZFlag-Dev/bzflag/plugins/recordmatch/README.txt

     DYNAMIC LINK LIBRARY : recordmatch Project Overview
 ========================================================================

-This is the recordmatch.
-It makes a recordmatch_DESCRIPTION

-Replace every occurance of the term recordmatch in every file in here with the name of your project.
-Also open .sln and .vcproj files in a text editor and do a search and replace.
-Then write a short readme with usage instructions or other details in this file.
+This is the recordmatch plugin.
+It automatically saves a recording of each timed match into its own file, from which it can be played back by a replay server.